 Apply online: Enter information and instantly submit it to prospective employers.

-Before you can be hired for any position on campus, you must make sure you have a Direct Deposit and an I-9 form on file with the Student Employment Office.
+Before you can be hired for any position on campus, you must make sure you have a Direct Deposit and an I-9 form on file with the Office of Student Employment, Graduate Assistantships & Fellowships.
 All on-campus student employees and all off-campus work-study student employees are required to use Direct Deposit.

-You must complete and submit all documents in person at the Student Employment Office, 271 Huntington Avenue.
+You must complete and submit all documents in person at the Office of Student Employment, Graduate Assistantships & Fellowships, 271 Huntington Avenue.

 If you are a semi-monthly paid research assistant or teaching fellow, you will receive your pay on the 15th and the last day of the month, provided the department you are working for has submitted your information before the payroll deadline.